Never Guess At the SBA Affiliation Rules, You May be Wrong.

 SBA joint venture rules can be confusing the say the least.
 Yet, many companies tend to roll the dice and then late become subject to a small business size protest and lose the profits and revenues from the awarded government contracts.

-When it comes to the three-in-two rule, or 3-in-2 rule associated with joint venture arrangements, the regulations are not always clear and unambiguous.
+When it comes to the Three in Two Rule rule, or 3-in-2 rule, associated with joint venture arrangements, the regulations are not always clear and unambiguous.
 First, you must understand, and not guess, what is a joint venture under SBA small business regulations.
 Second, making legal mistakes as those made in a recent OHA Size Appeal, can highlight the tricky rules that government contractors and small businesses have to deal with.
 The following tips may help you in future federal procurement planning.

 - You should always get the proper professional help when putting together your proposed team of contractors, teaming partners or qualified joint ventures.